Amalfi Coast, Italy

 Our favourite rooms

 All rooms are sea-facing with fantastic views: some have floor-to-ceiling windows; some balconies.
-Rooms 7 and 8, 11 and 12 are adjoining pairs, good for families.
-The junior suite has two balconies and a large walk-in hydro massage shower, though no bath.
+The junior suite has two balconies and a jacuzzi bathtub.

 Poolside